 After twenty years of conducting both types of investigations, Hg has developed the Phased Approach—a systematic process that enables us to explain to our clients the various types of due diligence investigations.
 The benefit of a phased approach for the client is their understanding of what is supposed to happen when and the costs involved.
 Much of our work is concluded after Phase 1, because we are able to answer the client’s key questions through online research.
 Phase 2 is needed in the event there are outstanding questions that require boots-on-the-ground work.

-In this 5-part series, we examine the most common types of financial fraud—Ponzi Schemes, Manipulation, Backdating Stocks, Insider Trading, Short Selling, Pump and Dump Schemes, and Online Fraud—and how due diligence investigators can protect your company’s assets and investments by tracking down fraudsters.
+In this 5-part series, we examine the most common types of financial fraud—Ponzi Schemes & Manipulation, Backdating Stocks, Insider Trading, Short Selling, and Pump and Dump Schemes—and how due diligence investigators can protect your company’s assets and investments by tracking down fraudsters.

 “With little risk, comes little gain,” comes to mind when discussing Ponzi schemes.
 Charles Ponzi popularized this fraudulent investment scheme in the 1990’s.
 Essentially, initial investors are guaranteed very high returns with little risk.
 The risk is quite high, however, as was discovered when Bernard Madoff’s house of cards collapsed around him.
 His multi-billion dollar investment scheme was predicated on the idea of paying high returns with money directly funded by new investors, who in turn saw high returns from even newer investors.
 The scheme can go on and on—decades as was the case for Madoff Investment Securities—until the number of investors runs out, and the whole scam falls apart.
 Individuals, family trusts, and non-profits were among many who lost their present and future financial security.